ioos/marine_life_data_network/contributing.md

 Dear IOOS Marine Life community member,

 Thank you for taking the time to consider making a contribution to the repository.
-The netCDF Climate and Forecasting conventions are a product by and for a broad community and your contribution is the key to their usefulness.

-This set of guidelines provides a brief overview of the practices and procedures that should be used in fixing, updating, or adding to the conventions.
+IOOS Marine Life data are developed by and for a broad community, and your contributions about datasets, tasking, and user stories are key to the IOOS Marine Life Data Network's success.
+This set of guidelines provides a brief overview of the practices and procedures that should be used in fixing, updating, or adding to this repository.

-As a prerequisite to this guide, please review the community's code of conduct.
-The CF community takes great pride in respectful and collegial discourse.
-Any disrespectful or otherwise derogatory communication will not be tolerated.

-These contribution guidelines are designed to make it easy to contribute to the CF Conventions and are tailored to the platform where they are hosted, GitHub.
+These contribution guidelines are designed to outline the usage of this repository and make it easy for others to contribute.
-They are intended to support your work and not to constrict you; if at any time you find them difficult to follow, ask for help.
+They are intended to support open communication, data management, and scientific advancement as it relates to the IOOS Marine Life Program.
+If at any time you have questions, ask for help.
 Your contribution is valuable and the community will be happy to give a hand.

-## General guidelines for using GitHub to
+## General guidelines for using GitHub to make a request

 1. **A given proposal should be discussed as one issue.** It shouldn't fork or be superseded by another one, unless that reflects what has happened to the proposal.
 This is so it is easy to trace the discussion that led to a given agreed proposal.